RohitKumar1608/AI_ML/UT_Certificate/Python/Statistics/Readme.md

 f is frequency of median class h is class size cf is cumulative frequency of class preceding the median class.

+**MODE **

+A mode is the most frequent value or item of the data set.
+A data set can generally have one or more than one mode value.
+If the data set has one mode then it is called **“Uni-modal”**.
+Similarly, If the data set contains 2 modes then it is called **“Bimodal”** and if the data set contains 3 modes then it is known as **“Trimodal”**.
+If the data set consists of more than one mode then it is known as **“multi-modal”(can be bimodal or trimodal)**.
+There is no mode for a data set if every number appears only once.